 As I mentioned in my When to Visit Portland post, January isn’t a huge month for events in Portland.
 Here are a few:

-Portland Old Time Music Gathering – this, just as it sounds – old time music! – festival is scattered across the city at different venues each year.
+- Portland Old Time Music Gathering – Jan 12-16, 2022.
+This, just as it sounds – old time music! – festival is scattered across the city at different venues each year.

 Things to Do in Portland in January

 There aren’t a lot of events in January.
 But there are tons of wintery things to do like snowshoeing at Trillium Lake or other spots near Mt Hood, snowboarding or skiing, or visiting a lookout tower.
 Another favorite is getting hot chocolate at Timberline Lodge (yes, it’s the best hot chocolate in Oregon).
 Or stopping at Multnomah Falls or doing a rainy waterfall hike like to Wahclella Falls in the Gorge.

 If you want to hang around Portland, there are of course lots of more low key winter things to do like the soaking pool at Kennedy School or Edgefield.
 And January and February are some the best months for hotel deals (here are my favorite cool hotels in Portland).
 Portland makes a great city break.
 And we have tax-free shopping, Powell’s Books downtown.
 Plus all the great brunch spots, restaurants, coffee shops, and breweries.
 Our running joke when we have friends visiting is “It’s been 2 hours, Is it time to eat again?!”.
 And in regular non-COVID years, January is also a great month for Blazers games at Moda Center.

 Note: If you want to know about the weather you can visit a weather website.
 But one of the most frequent texts I get from friends about to visit Portland is about the weather.
 So that’s why I include this weather section.
 It’s how to interpret Portland weather forecasts by a local. :)